Economics of NFTs: The Value of Creator Royalties: Introduction

-We develop a relatively simple model of NFT sales where a creator (seller) mints an NFT tied to an asset.
-The creator chooses a fixed mint price and has the option of attaching a (percentage) royalty.
-For royalties to not be trivially ruled out, we require at least a two-period model, where there is a possibility that a future trade can trigger the royalty payment.
-As is the case in most NFT markets, strategic speculators (which in practice are sometimes automated bots running algorithms) are present, and seek to purchase NFTs from the creator before anyone else, with the hope of reselling them at a later date to end-buyers, if prices appreciate.
-They are strategic in the sense that they can fully price in the cost of royalties.
-End-buyer valuations are usually uncertain at the initial sale and purchase time, and this creates potential future upside but also downside risk for both creators and speculators.
-We study three distinct situations where NFTs have the potential to add value: (i) when agents are risk averse; (ii) when speculators are better informed about the market prospects of the NFT; (iii) when creators have multiple NFTs to sell as part of a collection, to multiple buyers with heterogeneous valuations.
+To address these questions, we develop a stylized model where a creator mints one or more NFTs for sale.
+In line with how these sales are conducted in practice, the creator must choose a fixed mint price and has the option of attaching a percentage royalty.\footnote{Alternative selling mechanisms like auctions have been gaining popularity, but fixed-price selling remains the more dominant mechanism due to its simplicity and immediacy \citep{opensea_sell_guide, coingecko_opensea_guide}.} For royalties to take effect, we require at least a two-period model in which a future trade can trigger the royalty payment.
+Sophisticated speculators are present who seek to purchase NFTs from the creator before other buyers, with the hope of reselling at a later date if prices appreciate \citep{Reuters2021NFT}.
+Speculators are strategic: they make purchase decisions based on expected future returns, which include any royalty obligations.
+End-buyer valuations are uncertain at the time of the initial sale, creating potential upside but also downside risk for both creators and speculators.
+We first analyze an idealized benchmark in which the creator and speculator have the same information and are both risk neutral.
+This establishes whether royalties can add value on their own, before any market imperfections are introduced.
+We then examine how each of the three imperfections described above --- differential risk tolerance, information asymmetry, and pricing power --- interacts with creator royalties.